Inter vivos trusts are trusts created when the settlor is alive.

 Inter vivos trusts are the most common and useful type of trust.

-Inter vivos trusts are assumed to be revocable unless declared otherwise.
+Under the UTC, inter vivos trusts are presumed to be revocable unless declared otherwise.
 UTC § 602(a).